Carbon neutrality/climate change action

 2040: ▲50% (compared to 2020)

-The "Energy one step ahead" that we have set as our future business field is an initiative that will greatly contribute to Scope 3 reduction, and we would like to contribute to the realization of carbon neutrality society through provide for society of this field.
+Carbon Intensity (CI value) is an indicator that can be significantly reduced by provide for society" Energy one step ahead" in society, an initiative that we have set as a future business field and which will greatly contribute to Scope 3 reductions.
+We hope to contribute to the realization of carbon neutrality society through provide for society of "Energy one step ahead" in society.

 Provide for society theme Estimated business scale